excellalabs/intro-to-functional-scala/README.md

 ### Section 2.6  - Type Classes

-Type classes are  constructs that allow us to add ad-hoc polymorphism.
-Type classes are not a native construct and are not obviously recongnizable but you might have worked with them.
+Type Classes are  constructs that allow us to add ad-hoc polymorphism.
+Type Classes are not a native construct and are not obviously recongnizable but you might have worked with them.

-A type class is a group of classes that satisfy a contract provided by a trait.
-They allow us to add functionality to an existing class without any modifications.
+A Type Class is a group of classes that satisfy a contract provided by a trait.
+Type Classes allow us to add functionality to an existing class without modifying it.
 Type Classes in scala are composed of three parts
 * The type class
 * The instances for the various types
 * The interface methods that are exposed to the outside world